Alison Boyd, Co-Founder and Executive Director

 Diane has had a love of horses since she was a very young child growing up in Northern Virginia.
-While she didn’t take riding lessons until she was in my 40’s (thank you Jane) her love and compassion for horses never left.
+While she didn’t take riding lessons until she was in her 40’s (thank you Jane Yancey for getting her going) her love and compassion for horses never left.

-Diane has served at Wings of Hope Ranch since the beginning and have had quite a few roles.
-In the beginning sessions where held at co-founder (and neighbor of mine) Cindy’s barn.
+Diane has served at Wings of Hope Ranch since the beginning and has had quite a few roles.
+In the beginning, sessions were held at co-founder (and neighbor of Diane) Cindy Colon’s barn.
 Diane would walk to Cindy’s, ride with her to Betty’s to help trailer the horses back to Cindy’s for sessions and then they’d trailer horses back to Betty’s after sessions.
-Working with the ranchers and horses was a special time.
-The healing power of horses is incredible for not only ranchers but volunteers as well.
-She also had my regular AM/PM barn days feeding, cleaning and caring for the herd – and still continues today.
+Diane said that working with the ranchers and horses back in the beginning was a special time.
+Diane believes that the healing power of horses is incredible for not only ranchers but volunteers as well.
+Diane has served regularly every week since 2006 in both morning and evening feeding routines, cleaning stalls and caring for the herd.

-As the Ranch grew, she moved into the role of barn manager.
-This job included scheduling vet appts, managing volunteers and the day to day needs at the barn.
-She also had the privilege of joining the Board of Wings of Hope Ranch.
-This role she proudly served for quite a few years alongside some pretty remarkable people.
+As the Ranch grew, Diane moved into the role of barn manager.
+This job included scheduling vet appointments, managing volunteers and the day to day needs at the barn.
+She also had the privilege of joining the Board of Wings of Hope Ranch, a role she proudly served in for many years alongside some pretty remarkable people.

 In early 2019 a need arose for some help with the Ranch’s administrative duties.
-A job was created for an administrative assistance to help with these tasks.
+A job was created for administrative assistance to help with these tasks.
 Diane personally felt better suited for this position.
-After some thought, and quite a few prayers, Diane felt it was my time to step down from the Board and become the administrative assistant for the Ranch.
-She is very proud of the time she’s spent at wings of hope and am truly honored to be part of the ranch family.
-She’s leaned a ton, would love to learn more, have met some truly inspirational people of faith and She is still excited when she pulls in the driveway.
+After some thought, and quite a few prayers, Diane felt it was her time to step down from the Board and become the administrative assistant for the Ranch.
+She is very proud of the time she’s spent at Wings of Hope and is truly honored to be part of the ranch family and history.
+Diane says she has “learned a ton, would love to learn more, has met some truly inspirational people of faith over the years and she is still excited to get to work every time she pulls into the ranch driveway.